stefanoverna/graphql8/guides/development.md

 ### Releasing

-GraphQL-Ruby doesn't have a strict release schedule.
+GraphQL8-Ruby doesn't have a strict release schedule.
 If you think it should, consider opening an issue to share your thoughts.

 To cut a release: